Dhanushkodi ghost town near Rameswaram

 Ram Setu – A Bridge Out of Ramayana

-NASA had released satellite images which show traces of what could be Ram Setu.
+NASA had released satellite images which show remains of what could be Ram Setu.
 The bridge was 48 km long and linked Dhanushkodi and Mannar in Sri Lanka.
 Mannar town is located on Mannar Island overlooking the Gulf of Mannar

-Recently a show called ‘What on Earth’ by Discovery Communications’ ‘Science Channel’ aired an episode called ‘Ancient Land Bridge’.
+Recently a show called ‘What on Earth’ by Discovery Communications’ Science Channel aired an episode called ‘Ancient Land Bridge’.
 It said that the bridge is man-made and that the rocks are resting on a sandbar to form the bridge.
-While the sandbar is natural, the stones on top of cannot be natural.
-The rocks are 7,000 years old, but the sand bar is only 4,000 years old.
+While the sandbar is natural, the stones on top cannot be natural.
+The rocks are 7,000 years old and the sand bar is only 4,000 years old.

 Destructive Cyclone of 1964